ejeschke/ginga/doc/install.rst

 * python (v.
 2.7 or higher)
 * numpy

-Highly recommended, because some features will not work without them:
+Highly recommended, because some features will not be available without it:

 * scipy